gotchoices/MyCHIPs/doc/learn-protocol.md

 As of Summer 2021, the preliminary results from the BYU study indicated that the addition of the referee would allow a distributed lift that is acceptably live and secure.
 This triggered the rework of the protocol to version 1.x.
-Admittedly, the referee is a compromise from the original goal of a fully distributed system.
+Admittedly, the referee was a compromise from the original goal of a fully distributed system.
-But it is still highly decentralized, and the referee's primary role is one of time-keeping so it is a reasonable compromise to achieve safety and liveness.
+But it was still highly decentralized, and the referee's primary role is one of time-keeping so it is a reasonable compromise to achieve safety and liveness.

-Now in 2023, a working mobile application is on the horizon and a beta release of the backend seems imminent.
+In 2023 we produced a working mobile application to connect to the backend server.
-Much progress has been made in the way tallies and chits are negotiated between stock and foil.
+Much progress was made in the way tallies and chits are negotiated between stock and foil.

-More importantly, there have been breakthroughs in the way routes are discovered through the network.
+More important were the breakthroughs in how lift routes could be discovered through the network in real time.
-Current testing indicates that routes can be discovered very efficiently in real-time.
-This largely eliminates the need for caching of routes as implemented in the 1.x protocol.
+This eliminated the need for caching of routes as implemented in the earlier protocol.
-Furthermore, there are early indications that the referee may be dispensed with again, in favor of a more fully distributed consensus pattern.

-These developments trigger the jump to 1.4 protocol definition with the following goals:
-- Tally/chit protocols have improved consensus and error recovery
-- Route discovery is no longer a separate protocol layer but is instead incorporated into the first phase of the lift layer
-- This new lift protocol is moved to an independent external library
-- The lift protocol should remain flexible enough to support multiple methods:
-  - Local lift (all parties are on a single site)
-  - Refereed lift (referee rules on the timeout)
-  - Ring voting/consensus (majority rules on timeout)
-  - Other future methods as they may evolve
+The referee has now been replaced by a more general consensus scheme where every participant in the lift can vote and/or specify one or more third-party referees to vote on lift completion.
+This should get us back to the original hopes of a fully distributed model while still maintaining satisfactory liveness.
+In the special case where no participant votes, but a single external referee has been nominated, we devolve back to a special case roughly equivalent with the prior protocol.

+Version 1.5 is intended to incorporate these enhancements.

 ### Protocol Layers
 This document defines the model state level **protocol** whereby nodes communicate with each other to: